 amorphous (adj): having no ordered arrangement.
 Polymers are amorphous when their chains are tangled up in any old way.
 Polymers are not amorphous when their chains are lined up in ordered crystals.
+(This article is reproduced from The Macrogalleria.)

 anion (n): an atom or molecule which has a negative electrical charge.